blox-eng/blox.bg/content/pages/index.md

       subtitle:
         textAlign: center
   - title:
-      text: The universe in your own palms
+      text: The universe in your palms
       color: text-dark
       styles:
         self: